-Benthic invertebrate sampling in lakes, rivers and wadeable streams occurs three times per year at each site, roughly spring, summer, and autumn (Appendix C).
-Sampling must be initially scheduled within the first 21 days of the 1 month window specified in Appendix C with a minimum of two weeks between sampling dates.
+Benthic invertebrate sampling in lakes, rivers and wadeable streams occurs three times per year at each site, roughly spring, summer, and autumn (Parker and Utz 2022, Appendix C).
+Sampling must be initially scheduled within the first 21 days of the 1 month window specified in Appendix C, this helps to allow for rescheduling and weather contingencies.
+Observe a minimum of two weeks between the sampling date and the start of the next scheduled bout window for Bouts 1 and 2.
+For Bout 3, allow for 30 days to reschedule missed sampling.
 Accommodations for local weather conditions (e.g., late ice-off) may be made that cause the sample date to fall later in the bio bout or outside of the pre-determined window.
-See the appropriate Aquatic Site Sampling Design for your domain for additional details and scheduling preferences.
+See the Aquatic Site Sampling Design (RD[19]) for your domain for additional details and scheduling preferences.
 Use NEON's problem reporting system to seek guidance and report sampling efforts that take place outside of the defined sampling window.

-SOP Site Type Location Bout Duration Bouts Per Year Bout Interval Yearly Interval Remarks SOP B.1 all aquatic any 1 day NA NA opportuni stic May collect large or rare specimens that are missed with regular sampling SOP B.2 lake, river buoy, inlet, outlet, riparian sections, reach 1 day 3 Minimum of 2 weeks between bouts annual DNA samples: Bout 2 send for analysis, Bouts 1 and 3 sent to archive SOP B.3 stream reach 1 day 3 Minimum of 2 weeks between bouts annual DNA samples: Bout 2 send for analysis, Bouts 1 and 3 sent to archive
+SOP Site Type Location Bout Duration Bouts Per Year Bout Interval Yearly Interval Remarks SOP B.2 all aquatic any 1 day NA NA opportunistic May collect large or rare specimens that are missed with regular sampling SOP B.3 lake, river buoy, inlet, outlet, riparian sections, reach 1 day 3 Minimum of 2 weeks between sampling and start of next bout, or 30 days after the end of Bout 3 annual DNA samples: Bout 2 send for analysis, Bouts 1 and 3 sent to archive SOP B.4 stream reach 1 day 3 Minimum of 2 weeks between sampling and start of next bout or 30 days after the end of Bout 3 annual DNA samples: Bout 2 send for analysis, Bouts 1 and 3 sent to archive